syncfusion-content/blazor-docs/blazor/numeric-textbox/customization.md

 # Customization in Blazor Numeric TextBox Component

 ## Read only Input

-You can disable the text box from editing by setting the `readonly` attribute to the input element.
+You can disable the text box from editing by setting the `readonly` attribute to numeric textbox where textbox is marked as read-only.
+Still end-users can select text in textbox and only editing is disabled.

 ```cshtml
 @using Syncfusion.Blazor.Inputs